Convert your website to an app, design custom screens, engage users, and track insights — all with Twinr.

 Engage with contextual, consented messaging — Rather than depending on broad user identifiers, use personalized, in-the-moment notifications that are based on actions, and preferences that users have voluntarily shared.

-For example, create a trust-driven, data-light growth engine is the most adaptable to the tightening of privacy.
+For example, creating a trust-driven, data-light growth engine is the most adaptable to the tightening of privacy.

 With the tightening of privacy with Apple, flexibility and relevance are your best friends.
-With Twinr’s no-code platform, you are able to quickly adjust by allowing you to:
+With Twinr’s no-code platform, you can quickly adjust by allowing you to:

 Pro tip: Brands that will continue to thrive after the ATT will be the ones that focus on building genuine connections.
 Twinr’s no-code, flexible design gives you that ability.